Kasun1Don/portfolio/README.md

 For the individual blog posts' content arrangement, I was inspired by Medium, the blogging platform.
 I wanted the author, date published and estimated read time to show at the top of the article like in Medium.
 An example medium blog post is included below.
 However, I wanted to have the header photo above the heading of the blog because I believe the user would already know the blog title if they are in the blog view.

-Similar to Medium, I decided the blog width should only grow to a view width similar to a tablet view width (755px) because this makes the blog more aesthetically plasing to view/read.
+Similar to Medium, I decided the blog width should only grow to a view width similar to a tablet view width (755px) because this makes the blog more aesthetically pleasing to view/read.
 This is demonstrated when comparing the tablet and desktop wireframe above.

 <img src="./docs/Medium.png" width="300"> &nbsp;